Empire of Japan: Annexation of Korea

 In the late 19th and early 20th centuries, various Western countries actively competed for influence, trade, and territory in East Asia, and Japan sought to join these modern colonial powers.
-The newly modernised Meiji government of Japan turned to Korea (under the Joseon dynasty), then in the sphere of influence of China's Qing dynasty.
-The Japanese government initially sought to separate Korea from Qing and make Korea a Japanese puppet state in order to further their security and national interests.
+The newly modernized Meiji government of Japan turned to Korea (under the Joseon dynasty), then in the sphere of influence of China's Qing dynasty.
+The Japanese government initially sought to separate Korea from Qing and make Korea a Japanese puppet state in order to advance its security and national interests.

 In January 1876, following the Meiji Restoration, Japan employed gunboat diplomacy to pressure the Joseon Dynasty into signing the Japan–Korea Treaty of 1876, which granted extraterritorial rights to Japanese citizens and opened three Korean ports to Japanese trade.
 The rights granted to Japan under this unequal treaty, were similar to those granted western powers in Japan following the visit of Commodore Perry.
 Japanese involvement in Korea increased during the 1890s, a period of political upheaval.

 The Korean Empire was then occupied and declared a Japanese protectorate following the Japan–Korea Treaty of 1905.
 Japan formally annexed Korea in August 1910 and ended its occupation 35 years later with the surrender of Japan in World War II on September 2, 1945.
 In Korea, the period is usually described as the "Time of Japanese Forced Occupation" (Hangul: 일제 강점기; Ilje gangjeomgi, Hanja: 日帝强占期).
 Other terms include "Japanese Imperial Period" (Hangul: 일제시대, Ilje sidae, Hanja: 日帝時代) or "Japanese administration" (Hangul: 왜정, Wae jeong, Hanja: 倭政).
 In Japan, a more common description is "The Korea of Japanese rule" (日本統治時代の朝鮮, Nippon Tōchi-jidai no Chōsen).
 The 1905 and 1910 treaties were eventually declared "null and void" by both Japan and South Korea in 1965.